 This policy outlines the purpose, nature, provision and management of the early years that we offer to all pupils attending Kings Ash Academy.
-The Foundation Stage has its own statutory framework, which applies to all pupils from birth to the end of the reception year.
+The Foundation Stage has its own statutory framework, which applies to all pupils from birth to five.